realm/realm-swift/doc/tutorial/template.md

 More advanced queries can be performed through query objects.
 Advanced queries can involve more than one column, and when the query is defined once, different operations can be performed with it.
-A query is instantiated with <code>where</code> method.
+A query is instantiated with the <code>where</code> method.
 In the general case, a query object is an instance of the <code>TDBQuery</code> class but for the typed table <code>PeopleTable</code> class, the class is named
 <code>PeopleTableQuery</code>.